Apteco/py-apteco/docs/source/reference/topics/cubes.rst

         It is recommended to prefer those over instantiating this class directly, as they generally provide a simpler interface.

-    :param list[Variable] dimensions: variables to use as dimensions in the cube
+    :param list[Variable] dimensions: variables to use as dimensions in the cube.
+        These must be from `table` or from a 'related' table – either an ancestor or descendant.
     :param measures: measures to display in the cube (default is *None*, which will return the default *count* measure – this is the only option currently supported)